-- An LEA could, at its choosing, allocate more State and local funds to a Title I school on the basis of its being a Title I school.
-An LEA's methodology for allocating State and local funds must ensure a Title I school is allocated "all of the State and local funds it would otherwise receive were it not receiving [Title I, Part A funds]."24 This scenario presumes the LEA allocates to a Title I school all the State and local funds it would otherwise receive were it not a Title I school (based on its Title I neutral allocation methodology) and then allocates more State and local funds based on a school's Title I status.
-Because there is no reduction in State and local funding based on a school's Title I status (in fact the Title I school is receiving more State and local funding based on its Title I status), this is consistent with the supplement not supplant requirement. - An LEA may exclude from a supplanting determination the supplemental State and local funds for programs that meet the intent and purposes of Title I, Part A, pursuant to ESEA section 1118(d).
-This allows an LEA to take a school's Title I status into account if allocating to schools supplemental State and local funds for programs that meet the intent and purposes of Title I, Part A, as permitted by the exclusion.
+• An LEA could, at its choosing, allocate more State and local funds to a Title I school on the basis of its being a Title I school.
+An LEA's methodology for allocating State and local funds must ensure a Title I school is allocated "all of the State and local funds it would otherwise receive were it not receiving [Title I, Part A funds]."
+This scenario presumes the LEA allocates to a Title I school all the State and local funds it would otherwise receive were it not a Title I school (based on its Title I neutral allocation methodology) and then allocates more State and local funds based on a school's Title I status.
+Because there is no reduction in State and local funding based on a school's Title I status (in fact the Title I school is receiving more State and local funding based on its Title I status), this is consistent with the supplement not supplant requirement.

+&lt;sup>23 With one exception: an LEA may exclude supplemental State and local funds for activities that meet the intent and purposes of Title I, Part A, pursuant to ESEA section 1118(d).
 Please see Section VII.
 Excluding Supplemental State and Local Funds from a Determination of Supplanting for further discussion.

-24 See ESEA section 1118(b)(2).
+&lt;sup>24 See ESEA section 1118(b)(2).